This extremely large, heavy (68 lbs.), and very ornate phonograph was put on

 the market just in time for Christmas, 1898, at the astonishingly high price of $300

-(equivalent to about $7000 in today's dollars).
+(equivalent to over $7,500 in today's dollars).
 It was designed to play giant 'Grand'

 cylinders of 5" diameter, rather than the conventional 2" diameter cylinders